Calhoun Colored School

-The Calhoun Colored School (1892–1945) was a private boarding and day school in Calhoun, Lowndes County, Alabama, about 28 mi southwest of the capital of Montgomery.
+The Calhoun Colored School (1892–1945), was a private boarding and day school for Black students in Calhoun, Lowndes County, Alabama, about 28 mi southwest of the capital of Montgomery.
 It was founded in 1892 by Charlotte Thorn and Mabel Dillingham, from New England, in partnership with Booker T. Washington of Tuskegee Institute, to provide education to rural black students.
 African Americans comprised the majority in this area, and the state had segregated facilities.
 Calhoun Colored School was first designed to educate rural black students according to the industrial school model common at the time.

 In addition, the school sponsored a land bank that helped 85 families buy land.
 It created a joint venture with the county to improve a local road so farmers could get their products to market.
 As the school developed, it raised its standards, created a large library, and offered more of an academic curriculum.

 Historic site

 The principal's house, the only surviving original building, has been listed on the National Register of Historic Places in recognition of the school's importance in the history of education of African Americans.